A Concurrent Generalized Kropina Change: Conclusion

 \section{Conclusion}

 We have investigate what we call the $\phi$-concurrent generalized Kropina change $\widehat{F}$ of an arbitrary Finsler metric $F$ and find the associated Finslerian geometric objects of $\widehat{F}$ in terms of those of $F$ in Proposition \ref{hh1} and Theorems \ref{th.22}, \ref{th.barthel}.
-Also, we give a necessary and sufficient condition to make $\widehat{F}$ Finsler metric in Theorem \ref{F hat nondeg}.
-This enable us to prove that:\\ -- The geodesic sprays $G$ and $\widehat{G}$ can never be projectively related (see, Corollary \ref{not projectively}).\\ -- If the $(1,1)$-tensor $\mathbb{F}$ defined in \eqref{ch52.eq.4} vanishes identically, the the Barthel connection, horizontal and vertical projectors, the curvature of Barthel connection and Berwald connections are invariant.
-Therefore, the vector filed $\phi$ becomes concurrent with respect to $\mathbb{F}$ (see, Corollary \ref{cor:concurrent}).\\ -- As a coordinate-study application (\S 3) of our results, we deduce that the $\phi$-concurrent generalized Kropina change preserves the almost rational property of the initial Finsler metric ${F}$ (in Theorem \ref{L AR Finsler metric}).
+Also, we give a necessary and sufficient condition to make $\widehat{F}$ Finsler metric (in Theorem \ref{F hat nondeg}).
+This enable us to prove that: \begin{description} \item[(a)]The geodesic sprays $G$ and $\widehat{G}$ can never be projectively related (see, Corollary \ref{not projectively}). \item[(b)] If the $(1,1)$-tensor $\mathbb{F}$ defined in \eqref{ch52.eq.4} vanishes identically, the the Barthel connection, horizontal and vertical projectors, the curvature of Barthel connection and Berwald connections are invariant.
+Therefore, the vector filed $\overline{\phi}$ becomes concurrent with respect to $\widehat{F}$ (see, Corollary \ref{cor:concurrent}). \item[(c)] As a coordinate-study application (\S 3) of our results, we deduce that the $\phi$-concurrent generalized Kropina change preserves the almost rational property of the initial Finsler metric ${F}$ (in Theorem \ref{L AR Finsler metric}). \item[(d)] Also, we have noted that from this paper and \cite{square metric, Soleiman-Taha_Mat} the following:\\ -- The vertical counterpart for Berwald connection is invariant \eqref{D}.\\ -- Given a Finsler manifold $(M,F)$ equipped with a $\pi$-concurrent vector field $\overline{\varphi}$.
+Under any change $\widehat{F} \longrightarrow F$ gives the geodesic spray $G$ change $\widehat{G}=G-\Psi_1 \,{\mathcal{C}}+\Psi_2 \,\gamma \overline{\varphi},$ where $\Psi_1 ,\Psi_1$ arbitrary smooth function on $TM$, Theorem \ref{th.barthel} and Corollary \ref{cor:concurrent} still hold. \item[(e)] Finally, we prove that the $\phi$-concurrent generalized Kropina change ($F \longrightarrow \widehat{F}$) preserves the almost rational property of the initial Finsler metric ${F}$ in \S 3. \end{description}